tdkehoe/iam/assignaccess.md

 ## Identity and access enabled services

 You can assign a single service policy when you invite a new user.
-Once the user has accepted the invitation, you can add additional service policies.
+When the user accepts the invitation, you can add additional service policies.

 1. From the **Invite users** screen, expand the **Identity and Access enabled services** section.
 2. Select a service.
 3. Select **All current regions** or a specific region.
 4. Select **All current service instances** or select a specific service instance.
 5. Select a role to define the scope of access for the policy.
-6. Optional: Select **Add role** to specify an additional role for the policy.
+6. Optionally, you can select **Add role** to specify an another role for the policy.

-See [Identity and access management policies and roles](/docs/iam/users_roles.html#iamusermanpol) for more specific information about the roles when setting service policies.
+For more information about the roles when setting service policies, see [Identity and access management policies and roles](/docs/iam/users_roles.html#iamusermanpol).

 ## Cloud Foundry access